diogro/expressionVariance-manuscript/main.md

 We also explore the distribution of variation among the genes associated with GO terms.
 For this, we gather all biological process GO terms in level 3 (i.e. terms that are at a distance of 3 for the top of the GO hierarchy).
 Using only the set of genes that are associated with at least one of these level-3 terms, we separate the genes into expression variation deciles, with the first decile having the lowest variation.
 We then count how many genes in each decile has been associated with each term.
-If variation is not linked to the GO annotations, terms should have an equal proportion of genes in each decile.
+If variation rank is not linked to the GO annotations, terms should have an equal proportion of genes in each decile.
 We measure how far from this uniform allocation each term is by measuring the Shannon entropy of the proportion of genes in each decile.
 Higher entropy is associated with more uniform distribution of genes across deciles.
-GO terms with low entropy indicated some decile is over-represented in the genes associated with that term.
+GO terms with low entropy indicate some decile is over-represented in the genes associated with that term.
 We also measure skewness for each term, which should be zero if no decile is over-represented, negative if high-variation terms are over-represented, and positive if low-variation deciles are over-represented.
 Skewness by entropy for each GO term can be seen in @fig:skew_entropy.
-Positive-skew low-entropy terms, those enriched with low-variance genes, are associated with house keeping functions, like RNA localization, translation initiation, methylation and chromosome segregation.
+Positive-skew low-entropy terms, those enriched with low-variance genes, are associated with house keeping functions, like RNA localization, translation initiation, methylation and chromosome segregation (@fig:go_skewness A).
-Likewise, terms with negative skew and low entropy, enriched for high-variance genes, are related to immune response, tissue morphogenesis, chemotaxis---all dynamic biological functions related to interacting with the environment.
+Likewise, terms with negative skew and low entropy, enriched for high-variance genes, are related to immune response, tissue morphogenesis, chemotaxis---all dynamic biological functions related to interacting with the environment (@fig:go_skewness B).

 Both GO related analysis suggests a strong influence of biological function in determining gene expression variation.
 Genes associated with baseline fundamental functions, expected to be under strong stabilizing selection, are also low-variance; high-variance genes are associated with responding to external stimuli (i.e., tissue reorganization and immune response).